mericdemirors/icas/segmentatimg/README.md

 * prompt_boxes: box prompts for SamPredictor
 * prompt_coords: coord prompts for SamPredictor
 * prompt_labels: label prompts for SamPredictor
 Since multiple boxes with multiple points are not supported, each box is processed with its related coords and then all generated masks are merged into one

+returns generated mask

 ### *generate_mask(self, image, verbose: int=0)*
 interactively creates SAM mask.
 Two window is displayed for user: 'Mask' and 'Annotations'.
 'Mask' is for displaying the current segments of image to user and will be visible after first mask generation.
 'Annotations' is for displaying the current annotations to user.